MohamedAmineBoulawdhen/Init-Mongoose/README.md

 Use the mongoose basic schema types.
 If you want you can also add more fields, use simple validators like required or unique, and set default values.
 See the mongoose docs.

-## Create and Save a Record of a Model:
+## Create and Save a Record of a Model

 Create a document instance using the Person constructor you built before.
 Pass to the constructor an object having the fields name, age, and favoriteFoods.